Medical Research, Health Care Face Deep Cuts In Trump Budget

 The budget doesn't explicitly address high drug costs, though Trump has frequently inveighed against drug prices, telling Congress in February that it should "work to bring down the artificially high price of drugs and bring them down immediately."

-Planned Parenthood.
-The family-planning organization has been the target of efforts to cut funding for years because it provides about one-third of the nation's abortions.
+Planned Parenthood: The family-planning organization has been the target of efforts to cut funding for years because it provides about one-third of the nation's abortions.

 This budget would be the first to bar a specific provider, according to Planned Parenthood.
-And it would not only bar the organization from Medicaid funding, but from any other Health and Human Services program, including the Title X family planning program, maternal and child health, STD testing and treatment, and Zika prevention.
+And it would bar the organization not only from Medicaid funding but also from any other Health and Human Services program, including the Title X family planning program, maternal and child health, STD testing and treatment, and Zika prevention.

-"From day one, President Trump has worked to keep his pro-life promises, including stopping taxpayers from being forced to fund abortion and abortion businesses,' says Marjorie Dannenfelser, president of the anti-abortion group Susan B. Anthony List.
+"From Day 1, President Trump has worked to keep his pro-life promises, including stopping taxpayers from being forced to fund abortion and abortion businesses," says Marjorie Dannenfelser, president of the anti-abortion group Susan B. Anthony List.
 "Taxpayers should not have to prop up Planned Parenthood's failing, abortion-centered business model."

 Planned Parenthood officials said Tuesday that many of their clients don't have other places to get health care.
 "We've already seen the results of these sorts of policies in Texas, so we know what would happen," says Kevin Griffis, vice president at Planned Parenthood Federation of America.
 "The heartbreaking truth is that if this budget were enacted, the results would be catastrophic for countless women and their families — cancers and diseases going undetected, higher maternal mortality and more unintended pregnancies."